ARMmbed/mbed-os-example-filesystem/README.md

 ```

-Congratulations if you managed to complete this test!

 ## Switch from RAM backed block device to an SD card

-From the command line, run the following command:
+From the command-line, run the following command:

 ```bash
 mbed add sd-driver
 ```

 Then change the code on line 3 of `main.cpp` to import the SD card header:

 ```C
 #include "SDBlockDevice.h"
 ```

-And change the block device declaration on line 7 of `main.cpp` to use the SD card, replacing the `PinName`s with the pins connected to the SD card:
+Change the block device declaration on line 7 of `main.cpp` to use the SD card by replacing the `PinName`s with the pins connected to the SD card:

 ```C
 SDBlockDevice bd(PinName mosi, PinName miso, PinName sclk, PinName cs);
 ```

 ## Troubleshooting

-1. Make sure `mbed-cli` is working correctly and its version is greater than `1.0.0`
+1. Make sure `mbed-cli` is working correctly and its version is newer than `1.0.0`.

  ```
  mbed --version
  ```

- If not, you can update it easily:
+ If not, update it:

  ```
  pip install mbed-cli --upgrade